Doctoral Internship in Health Service Psychology

 INFORMAL EVALUATION

 In addition to the formal evaluation procedure outlined above, there is an informal evaluation meeting of the senior staff involved in the training program mid-semester fall and, when needed, in the spring as well.
 The purpose of this meeting is for all staff to discuss perceptions of interns’ progress to date so that concerns may be identified early enough in the year for the intern to address them and so that trainers may target whatever areas would be most beneficial to interns.
-Interns are provided with written feedback in a meeting with the Training Director summarizing what was discussed at this meeting.
+Interns are provided with verbal feedback in a meeting with their primary supervisor summarizing what was discussed at this staff meeting, which may be followed up with a meeting with the Training Director should that be deemed necessary.

 To successfully complete the internship, the intern must: